PBorocz/coctione_libri/README.md

 ## Repository

 I've made this repository public simply to provide anyone else with a sample to learn from and/or build upon.
-Provided with *NO* guarantees beyond ~works for me!~!
+Provided with *NO* guarantees beyond *works for me*!